Service-Disabled Veterans Life Insurance (S-DVI)

 Service-Disabled Veterans Life Insurance (S-DVI) provides low-cost coverage to eligible service members.
 If you have a service-connected disability, find out how to apply for S-DVI online or by mail.

 Am I eligible for Service-Disabled Veterans Life Insurance?

-You may be eligible for S-DVI if you meet all of the requirements listed below.
+You may be eligible for S-DVI if you meet all of these requirements.

 All of these must be true:

-- Were released from active duty on or after April 25, 1951, and didn’t receive a dishonorable discharge, and
+- You were released from active duty on or after April 25, 1951, and didn’t receive a dishonorable discharge, and

-- Were rated for a service-connected disability (even if only 0%), and
+- You were rated for a service-connected disability (even if only 0%), and

-- Are in good health except for any service-connected conditions, and
+- You’re in good health except for any service-connected conditions, and

 Note: An increase of a rating you had before—or a rating of Individual Unemployability, meaning you can’t work—doesn’t qualify you for S-DVI.